mjcarley/nbi/README.md

 and make sure the environment variable PETSC_DIR is set and visible in the shell.

-To install NBI, it is to clone the NBI repository using
+To install NBI, it is recommended to clone the NBI repository using

 `git clone --recursive https://github.com/mjcarley/nbi`

-This will download the NBI repository and SQT, WBFMM, and AGG as submodules.
+This will download the NBI repository including SQT, WBFMM, and AGG as submodules.
 In the top directory of the repository, generate the configuration scripts using